alexle/alexle.github.com/posts/2011-march.markdown

 See you on the road!

 ** After some retrospective, this will be my last monthly status update.
-They haven't been effective as I thought, and became more of a chore to do.
+They haven't been effective as I thought, and don't provide much value to anyone else but myself.